aantropov/sailor/README.md

 The pointer agnostic allocators are based on `TMemoryPtr<T>` and `TManagedMemory<T>` which provides the contract for memory operations such as 'shift', 'offset' pointers and others.

 - `ObjectAllocator` - That is a main 'game-thread' allocator which is used for tracking of game objects and asset instances.
 All high level entities such as `Components`, `GameObjects`, `Textures`, `Models`, and others must be created with the instance of the `ObjectAllocator`.
 The allocator is thread safe.
-The core idea is to have many `ObjectAllocators` which store the objects by its scopes: `AssetImporters` stores all `Assets` by its types in the same memory, `World` also has the main `ObjectAllocator` which stores all world's game objects and its data together, etc..
+The core idea is to have many `ObjectAllocators` which store the objects by its scopes: `AssetImporters` stores all `Assets` by its types in the same memory, `World` also has the main `ObjectAllocator` which stores all world's game objects and its data together, etc. in similar way how is it organized in `BitSquid`/`Stingray`.
-That allows directly splits memory by different logic and better hit the cache.
+That allows better control the memory and decrease the fragmentation.
+Also splitting the objects by its scopes better hits the cache.

 ### <a name="SmartPointers"></a> Smart Pointers
 `Sailor` has a custom implementation of C++11 smart pointers designed to ease the burden of memory allocation and tracking.